MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-extensions-sales-forecast.md

 In [!INCLUDE[d365fin](includes/d365fin_md.md)], the connection to [Cortana Intelligence](https://www.microsoft.com/en-us/cloud-platform/what-is-cortana-intelligence-suite) is already set up for you.
 But you can configure the forecast to use a different type of period to report by, such as changing from forecasting by month to forecasting by quarter.
 You can also choose the number of periods to calculate the forecast by, depending on how granular you want the forecast to be.
 We suggest that you forecast by month and with a 12 month horizon for the forecast.

 ## <a name="using-the-forecasts"></a>Using the Forecasts
 The extension uses Cortana Intelligence to predict future sales based on your sales history to help you avoid inventory shortage.
-For example, when you choose an item in the **Items** window, the chart in the **Item Forecast** pane shows the estimated sales of this item in the coming period.
+For example, when you choose an item on the **Items** page, the chart in the **Item Forecast** pane shows the estimated sales of this item in the coming period.
 This way you can see if you are likely to run out of stock of the item soon.

 You can also use the extension to suggest when to stock up on inventory.
 For example, if you crate a purchase order for Fabrikam because you want to buy their new desk chair, the Sales and Inventory Forecast extension will suggest that you also restock on the LONDON swivel chair that you usually buy from this vendor.
 This is because the extension forecasts that you will run out of stock of the LONDON swivel chair in the coming two months, so you might want to order more chairs already now.